|Nutrition Facts (per serving)|

 - Not everyone enjoys Fireball, so feel free to use a substitute.
 Your favorite cinnamon schnapps will be great here.
 Goldschlager's a fun choice and the gold flakes add a nice touch.

 - If you like, make your own cinnamon-infused vodka, tequila, or whiskey for the syrup.
 A good cinnamon flavor should take about 5 to 7 days with a few cinnamon sticks, so plan ahead.
 The tequila is quite tasty and fun to play around with in other cocktails.

 Shaved ice machines are your best option for making an authentic snow cone at home.
 There are a variety of models available, from inexpensive manual shavers to high-powered machines.
 Yet, if you don't have a machine you can still make snow cones.

 With a good blender that has multiple settings and some nice power behind it, you can get pretty close to real shaved ice.
 It's a bit more of a puree than the fluffy ice that the shavers make, but it's still a tasty frozen treat.
 If you're not sure that you're ready to invest in a shaver, get your blender out and give it a try.

 First of all, make sure that you have plenty of ice cubes on hand because you'll need more than you expect.
 Start making your own cubes a few days ahead and store them in a freezer bag to free up your ice trays or freezer's ice maker.
 In a pinch, buy a bag of ice but keep this well-frozen as it's typically smaller ice that will melt more quickly.

 Your ice needs to be very solid so it doesn't get soupy in the blender and you don't waste a bunch trying to get it thick enough.

-- Continue the bursts until the ice breaks done into fine and consistent crushed ice.
+Continue the bursts until the ice breaks down into fine and consistent crushed ice.
 It should take a few minutes and you may need to move the contents around to ensure all the cubes are hit by the blades.